IAmRealGoldfire/geometry-dash-nandi1205-texturepack/README.md

 unzip in E:\Steam\steamapps\common\Geometry Dash\Resourses

-works only on high graphcis.
+works only on high graphics.